 Step 6.
 Think Bigger

-This might sound unfortunate since public speaking is terrifying, but it’s actually great news because it’s not hard to learn about speaking in front of an audience.
+This might sound unfortunate since public speaking is terrifying, but it’s great news because it’s not hard to learn about speaking in front of an audience.
 There’s a ton of resources at your fingertips:

 - Confessions of a Public Speaker the best book on public speaking.